BOTH2Hands: Inferring 3D Hands from Both Text Prompts and Body Dynamics: Applications

 \section{Applications}

-In case the BOTH57M dataset encompasses rich annotations of both hand and body movements, our BOTH2Hands algorithm, trained on this dataset, has demonstrated excellent generalization capabilities even on other human body datasets that only offer body-level descriptions.
-We experimented with feeding body and text inputs from the HumanML3D~\cite{guo2022generating} dataset into BOTH2Hands and succeeded in generating hand movements that are realistically vivid.
-In a bid to challenge the generation of hand movements in more professional actions, we proceeded to perform inference on InterHuman~\cite{liang2023intergen}, a dataset featuring professional movements like ballet, boxing, etc. Fig.~\ref{fig:application} illustrates how our method can effectively augment data for existing body and text datasets.
+Our BOTH2Hands algorithm, trained on BOTH57M dataset, has demonstrated excellent generalization capabilities even on other human body datasets that only offer body-level descriptions.
+We conducted experiments by inputting body and text data from the HumanML3D~\cite{guo2022generating} dataset into BOTH2Hands, successfully generating hand movements that are remarkably vivid.
+In a bid to challenge the generation of hand movements in more professional actions, we proceed to perform inference on InterHuman~\cite{liang2023intergen}, a dataset encompassing professional movements such as ballet, boxing, and more.
+Fig.~\ref{fig:application} illustrates how our method can effectively augment data for existing body and text datasets.